The Average Cost to Replace a Timing Chain Is $659 to $1,867 Depending on if You Go to the Mechanic or DIY.

 What Does Replacing a Timing Chain Include?

 Unlike a timing belt, it’s normally not the chain itself that wears out first, but the tensioners and guides that keep it in its proper position.
 The chain itself does wear, so all of these parts get replaced during this job.
 The sprockets on the crankshaft and camshafts also get replaced, since they wear along with the chain.
+Read our complete cost guide here to learn how much it could cost to replace your camshaft sensor.

 What Happens If You Don’t Replace the Timing Chain?

 Over time, chain guides can wear out, and tensioner springs can get weak.
 Either one of these allows the chain to come loose, which causes a metallic clanking sound inside the engine.
 This could cause your camshaft timing to go wrong, resulting in a check engine light.
 If a chain guide wears out far enough, it can break, and the debris can cause further damage inside your engine.
+For the quickest, easiest way to not only reset your check engine light, read our full detailed guide on it here.

 Worst case, the chain may get so loose that it skips across the camshaft gears, drastically changing the timing.
 The engine may run rough, or not at all.
 In some engines it’s even possible that pistons will smash into valves that are open when they’re not supposed to be, requiring either a rebuild or replacement of the entire engine.